Eastern gray squirrel: Communication

 As in most other mammals, communication among eastern gray squirrel individuals involves both vocalizations and posturing.
 The species has a quite varied repertoire of vocalizations, including a squeak similar to that of a mouse, a low-pitched noise, a chatter, and a raspy "mehr mehr mehr".
 Other methods of communication include tail-flicking and other gestures, including facial expressions.
 Tail flicking and the "kuk" or "quaa" call are used to ward off and warn other squirrels about predators, as well as to announce when a predator is leaving the area.
 Squirrels also make an affectionate coo-purring sound that biologists call the "muk-muk" sound.
 This is used as a contact sound between a mother and her kits and in adulthood, by the male when he courts the female during mating season.
 The use of vocal and visual communication has been shown to vary by location, based on elements such as noise pollution and the amount of open space.
 For instance, populations living in large cities generally rely more on the visual signals, due to the generally louder environment with more areas without much visual restriction.
 However, in heavily wooded areas, vocal signals are used more often due to the relatively lower noise levels and a dense canopy restricting visual range.

+Eastern Gray Squirrel (Sciurus carolinensis) photographed clinging to a branch in an urban area of Cary, North Carolina.